rgk/node-roman-numerals-converter/README.md

 # node-roman-numerals-converter
-Convert roman numeral strings into integers with Node.js.
+Convert roman numeral strings into integers, produce reduced roman numeral values or convert integers into roman numerals.

 Check tests for use cases.